-The water quality classification for each site in 2010 is compared to the 'long term' classification, derived from data collected between 2000-2007 to track changes in water guality at each site and within catchments.
+The water quality classification for each site is compared to the 'long term' classification, derived from data collected between 2000-2007 to track changes in water quality at each site and within catchments.
+Nine out of 28 sites monitored in 2011 were classified as Degraded or Very Degraded, below the Councils freshwater quality target.